datawire/ambassador-docs/reference/ambassador-with-aws.md

 However, Kubernetes exposes various annotations for controlling the configuration of the AWS load balancer deployed via a Kubernetes `type: LoadBalancer` service.

 This guide goes over considerations that must be made when using these annotations with Ambassador.
+You can

 **Note:** By default `type: LoadBalancer` will deploy an Elastic Load Balancer (ELB) running in L4 mode.
 This is typically enough for most users and the configuration options laid out below are not required.